vinkrish/toddle-task/README.md

 - Select file in body's form-data
 - Image is resized to 50x50 px
-- Can view resized image response body of postman
+- Can view resized image in response body of postman

-Also Included image.html which uses axios library to download image and display in html, created this first and realised image is visible in postman as well so not necessary.
+Also Included **image.html** which uses axios library to download image and display in html, created this first and realised image is visible in postman as well so not necessary.